scene-connect/python-challenge/README.md

 1. Add a simple "UI" prototype for a chart, comparing monthly energy usage before and after a set of home improvements.
-    - Use the tools you think get you the befst results the quickest.
+    - Use the tools you think get you the best results the quickest.
         - This could be a single-page-application framework, or just HTML with a [Django view](https://docs.djangoproject.com/en/5.1/topics/http/views/) using CDN assets.